• Recipes Index

 • Turkey Zucchini Porcupine Meatballs

-Typically, Angel Hair pasta needs to cook in boiling water for 3 minutes.
+Typically, Angel Hair pasta needs to be cooked in boiling water for 3 minutes.
 Depending on the brand of pasta you are using, that time could slightly differ.
 The best thing to do is to check the back of the box.
 I prefer it cooked to al dente, so there is still a little bite to each noodle.

-What is the best way to cook angel hair pasta?
+What is the best way to cook Angel Hair pasta?

-Angle hair pasta is very thin and can easily stick and clump together when cooking.
+Angel hair pasta is very thin and can easily stick and clump together when cooking.
 The best way to prevent that while cooking is to make sure you use a large pot to boil it in.
 Also, adding a tbsp of oil will help it not clump as well.
 For this recipe, you will want to boil the pasta in at least 4 quarts of water.
 You also want to make sure the water is salted appropriately.
 You want the water to be nice and salty.
 I usually add about 2 tsp to four quarts of water.
 Always wait to put your pasta in until the water is at a full boil.

 Can I use other types of pasta for this recipe?

-Yes, this recipe works great with many types of pasta.
+Yes.
+This recipe works great with many types of pasta.
 I listed some above that work really well.
-There are a few types that I would not suggest–regular macaroni, orzo or shells.
+There are a few types that I would not suggest–regular macaroni, orzo, or shells.

-Do I have to use both Butter and Olive oil, or can I just use one or the other?
+Do I have to use both butter and olive oil, or can I just use one or the other?

 No, you do not have to use both butter and olive oil in this recipe.
-You can use only olive oil, if you want to.
+You can use only olive oil if you want to.
 I have used only olive oil before, and it is delicious that way as well…Personally, I just like the flavor butter adds to the finished dish.
 However, I don’t recommend using only butter in this recipe.
 When you are browning the garlic, it will take a few minutes.
-The butter will cook along with the garlic and will brown as well…this will give it an almost caramel flavor, if it browns too far.
+The butter will cook along with the garlic and will brown as well…this will give it an almost caramel flavor if it browns too far.
 When you mix olive oil with butter in a recipe like this, the olive oil acts as a stabilizer for the butter and keeps it from cooking/browning as quickly as it would on its own.
 Using part butter gives a slightly rich and nutty tone that I really like in the finished product.

-Saute pan with a pasta spoon scooping up a scoop of angel hair pasta tossed with sauteed garlic and ParmesanHow to Make angel hair pasta WITH GARLIC AND PARMESAN
+Saute pan with a pasta spoon scooping up a scoop of angel hair pasta tossed with sauteed garlic and ParmesanHow to Make Angel Hair Pasta with Garlic and Parmesan

 1. Multi-task by bringing salted water to boil in a large pot while chopping garlic and sauteing it in butter and olive oil with the dry parsley.